rust-embedded/discovery/microbit/src/explore.md

 and of course the [`nrf52-hal`] does have an implementation for them.

-(*spoilers* reading the binary state of switches / buttons is not as straightforward as it sounds ;-)
+(*spoilers* reading the binary state of switches / buttons is not as straightforward as it sounds ;-) )

 [`embedded-hal` `InputPin` trait]: https://docs.rs/embedded-hal/0.2.6/embedded_hal/digital/v2/trait.InputPin.html

 ### Analog-to-Digital Converters (ADC)

-There are a lots of digital sensors out there.
+There are a lot of digital sensors out there.
 You can use a protocol like I2C and SPI to read them.
 But analog sensors also exist!
 These sensors just output a voltage level that's proportional to the magnitude they are sensing.

-The ADC peripheral can be use to convert that "analog" voltage level, say `1.25` Volts,into a "digital" number, say in the `[0, 65535]` range, that the processor can use in its calculations.
+The ADC peripheral can be used to convert that "analog" voltage level, say `1.25` Volts, into a "digital" number, say in the `[0, 65535]` range, that the processor can use in its calculations.

 Again the [`embedded-hal` `adc` module] as well as the [`nrf52-hal`] got you covered.